 While the Indian government rightly bans all outsiders from visiting North Sentinel Island, their plans for Great Nicobar Island could not be more different, as they plan to turn the island into the “Hong Kong of India.”

-Almost a million trees are to be felled for this “mega-development” project, to be replaced by a mega-port; a new city; an international airport; a power station; a defence base; an industrial park; and 650,000 settlers – a population increase of nearly 8,000%.
+Over three million trees are to be felled for this “mega-development” project, to be replaced by a mega-port; a new city; an international airport; a power station; a defence base; an industrial park; and 650,000 settlers – a population increase of nearly 8,000%.

 The dangers this project poses to the Shompen are enormous.
-In forcing contact and risking the genocide of an uncontacted tribal people, this project is effectively a ‘corporate John Allen Chau’ on a massive scale.
+In forcing contact and risking the genocide of an uncontacted Indigenous people, this project is effectively a ‘corporate John Allen Chau’ on a massive scale.
 The government would never dare to build such a mega-project on the territory of the Sentinelese as they know there would be a public outcry.

 In February 2024, 39 international genocide experts wrote to the Indian President describing the scheme as a "death sentence."
 Survival joins them in calling on the Indian government to scrap this highly destructive project.